 They do give a great display in the garden and their rounded form is an excellent contrast to the spires of the many autumn-flowering Salvia which are out at the same time.
 They are easy to grow, thriving best in reasonable soil in a sunny position.
 They can also be grown in pots for a temporary seasonal display, even indoors in a brightly lit position.
 They make excellent cut flowers.

 The taller varieties need staking, though pinching the growing stems back through spring and early summer will ensure a bushier, shorter plant.
 If staking is necessary, do this earlier rather than later when the plants have already sprawled everywhere!
-They are all herbaceous, dying down each winter, and needing to be divided every two or three years in spring to maintain vigour.
+They are all herbaceous, dying down each winter, and it is best to divide them in spring to maintain vigour.
 They are easily propagated from the small rooted sideshoots.